harness/developer-hub/docs/platform/delegates/install-delegates/delegate-upgrades-and-expiration.md

 ## How automatic upgrade works in the Kubernetes manifest

 The Kubernetes manifest has a component called `upgrader`.
 The `upgrader` is a cron job that runs every hour by default.
-Every time it runs, it makes a call to Harness Manager to determine which delegate version is published for the account.
+Every time it runs, it sends a request to Harness Manager to determine which delegate version is published for the account.
 The API returns a payload, such as `harness/delegate:yy.mm.verno`.
 If the delegate that was involved in this upgrade cron job does not have the same image as what the API returns, the `kubectl set image` command runs to perform a default rolling deployment of the delegate replicas with the newer image.

 To prevent the installation of the automatic upgrade feature, remove the `CronJob` section before you apply the manifest.